Hoyt, Colorado

 Hoyt is a small unincorporated community in Morgan County, Colorado, United States.
 The 1996 ft high Hoyt Radio Tower is located near Hoyt.
 The community was named after James A. Hoyt, an early settler.

 A post office at Hoyt had been in operation since 1906.
 The U.S. Post Office at Wiggins (ZIP Code 80654) now serves Hoyt postal addresses.

-Geography

-Hoyt is located at (40.015520,-104.075375).